T-113/Landing-Page/README.md

 # Landing-Page
-This project demnonstrates my knowledge of HTML and CSS(Flexbox) Header image credit: Archangel470
+This project demnonstrates my knowledge of HTML and CSS(Flexbox) to make a landing page.
+#Header image credit: Archangel470
-Info image credit: Joe-Roberts
+#Info image credit: Joe-Roberts